akbarsaladin36/oneWord-backend-app/README.md

 ## Feature

-1. Login and Register API
+1. Login and Register User
 2. Update User's Profile
+3. Get All User and Posts
-3. Create and Update Post
+3. Create, Update, and Delete Post
 4. Create Comment for Post

 ## License